Charles Spurgeon: Metropolitan Tabernacle

 On 18 March 1861, the congregation moved permanently to the newly constructed purpose-built Metropolitan Tabernacle at Elephant and Castle, Southwark, seating 5,000 people with standing room for another 1,000.
 The Metropolitan Tabernacle was the largest church edifice of its day.
 Spurgeon continued to preach there several times per week until his death 31 years later.
 He never gave altar calls at the conclusion of his sermons, but he always extended the invitation that if anyone was moved to seek an interest in Christ by his preaching on a Sunday, they could meet with him at his vestry on Monday morning.
 Without fail, there was always someone at his door the next day.

 He wrote his sermons out fully before he preached, but what he carried up to the pulpit was a note card with an outline sketch.
-Stenographers would take down the sermon as it was delivered and Spurgeon would then have opportunity to make revisions to the transcripts the following day for immediate publication.
-His weekly sermons, which sold for a penny each, were widely circulated and still remain one of the all-time best selling series of writings published in history.
+Stenographers would take down the sermon as it was delivered and Spurgeon would then have the opportunity to make revisions to the transcripts the following day for immediate publication.
+His weekly sermons, which sold for a penny each, were widely circulated and still remain one of the all-time best-selling series of writings published in history.

 Besides sermons, Spurgeon also wrote several hymns and published a new collection of worship songs in 1866 called "Our Own Hymn Book".
 It was mostly a compilation of Isaac Watts's Psalms and Hymns that had been originally selected by John Rippon, a Baptist predecessor to Spurgeon.
 Singing in the congregation was exclusively a cappella under his pastorate.
 Thousands heard the preaching and were led in the singing without any amplification of sound that exists today.
 Hymns were a subject that he took seriously.
 While Spurgeon was still preaching at New Park Street, he entered the Rivulet controversy over a hymn book.
 He found its theology largely deistic.
 At the end of his review, he warned: